-Antlers that refer to the branched horns of an adult deer is a supernatural tale about a mythical creature that emerges on Earth to teach humans a necessary lesson.
+Antlers refer to the branched horns of an adult deer.
+It is a supernatural tale about a mythical creature that emerges on Earth to teach humans a necessary lesson.
 The film is based on a short story, “The Quiet Boy,” written by Nick Antosca.
 Through its two main characters, a teacher and a student, the narrative depicts the horrors of human abuse on children and on nature.
 Let’s explore the story in-depth.

 ‘Antlers’ Plot Summary